 “Therefore bear fruits worthy of repentance.”

 And so, in light of all this, I want to close by asking you a very simple question: Have you thoroughly repented of your personal “pet sin”?
-If you haven’t, then consider this God’s way of looking right at you and saying, “It’s time that you DID!”
-Repentance can never come too soon, but it may come too late.
-Don’t let that happen to you.
+If you haven’t, then consider this God’s way of looking at you right now and saying, “It’s time that you DID!”
+As someone has pointed out, repentance can never come too soon, but it may come too late.
+So, my advice to you is: Don’t let yours come too late!